Alternative DSM-5 model for personality disorders: Personality Disorder–Trait Specified

 The AMPD also contains a diagnostic category called Personality Disorder–Trait Specified (PD-TS), which is applicable to subjects meeting the general criteria of the AMPD in cases where the clinical presentation is a mixture of, or atypical for, those of the specific personality disorders, including clinical presentations that would be diagnosed with Section II paranoid, schizoid, histrionic, or dependent PD, or those of previous DSMs (e.g., passive–aggressive personality disorder).

 A diagnosis of PD-TS consists of pathology within at least two elements of personality functioning, as well as of at least one pathological trait.
 These being specified makes PD-TS more useful for description and informing treatment than its counterpart in the DSM-IV system, personality disorder not otherwise specified (PD-NOS).

 Reception and validity

-Since being published in the DSM-5, the AMPD has given rise to, and been subject to, a multitude of research with the purpose of proving or disproving its validity and usefulness in clinical settings, as well as how it compares to other models, such as the standard model in the DSM-5.
+Since its publication in the DSM-5, the AMPD has given rise to and been subject to a multitude of research aimed at proving or disproving its validity and usefulness in clinical settings, as well as comparing it to other models, such as the standard model in the DSM-5.
 The results of the research have largely supported the model's overall validity.